| CAUSE:

 Thus night does not cause day, nor low-tide cause high-tide, nor recession cause growth, even though the former always

-precedes the latter...or vice-versa depending upon your starting point.
+precedes the latter... or vice-versa depending upon your starting point.

-One o'clock certainly doesn't cause 2 o'clock unless you are touring Wonderland.
+One O'clock certainly doesn't cause 2 O'clock unless you are touring Wonderland.

 much smaller value, and the consequent visible environment is what we call night.